Skip to main content

 “Did you?”His question made her stop.

 “The Veena.”
-She said without glancing over her shoulders.
+She said without glancing over her shoulder.
 “That side is the kitchen and storage area, we can store essentials for up to six months in there and behind it, the quarters for maids and servants.
 Upstairs now.”

 When Priyambada reached the royal residential floor, her heart made a small leap, and her eyes felt teary.
 That was the last corridor she walked before… She inhaled.